sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

       This is the body of the directive.

    Only the HTML 5 output format supports collapsible content.
-For other builders, the body of the directive is rendered in the document and the *summary description* text is ignored.
+For other builders, the *summary description* text and the body of the directive are rendered in the document.

    .. versionadded:: 5.1